 Defining Parkinson’s Disease

 Parkinson’s Disease is a neurodegenerative disorder that affects movement and can cause tremors, rigidity, and difficulty with coordination and balance.
+The primary risk factor for developing Parkinson’s is advancing age, with most people developing symptoms around age 60 or older, and men are more likely to be affected than women.
 As people with Parkinson’s experience varying differences in their symptoms, specialized care is required for the best outcomes and quality of life.

 Some of the signs and symptoms of Parkinson’s include tremors, typically seen as rhythmic shaking in the hands, fingers, or other parts of the body.
 Slowness of movement, known as bradykinesia, can make everyday tasks more challenging.
 Muscle stiffness, or rigidity, can lead to a feeling of tightness and discomfort.
 Additionally, individuals with Parkinson’s often experience postural instability, making them more prone to falls.
 Changes in gait and balance are common, leading to a distinctive shuffling walk and stooped posture.
 Non-motor symptoms of Parkinson’s are also prevalent and may include mood disturbances, such as depression and anxiety, sleep disturbances, cognitive impairment, and autonomic dysfunction, affecting functions like blood pressure and digestion.
 As the disease progresses, these symptoms may become more pronounced, making early diagnosis and management crucial for maintaining a better quality of life for those affected by Parkinson’s Disease.